Nytra/MaximizedTerminal/README.md

 Have you ever been frustrated that the integrated terminal is too small?
 Find yourself manually clicking the maximize button often?
 Yes?
 Then this extension is for you!

-Allows you to open the terminal in its maximized state with ctrl+' (this keybind can be changed in settings)
+## How do I use it?

+Just press `ctrl+'` and your terminal will now open in its maximized state.

+This keybinding can be reconfigured to some extent.

+## Why is it useful?

+It's useful if:

-Useful if you have a low resolution display.
+- You have a low resolution display

+- You don't use the native terminal for your platform

+- You just want the terminal to feel more separated from your text/source files

 ## Extension Settings